AssociationOREMIS/sentinel/README.md

 4.  **Remote Validation**: If not cached, it sends a request to the configured Identity Provider (`SENTINEL_BASE_URL`).
     - The IDP returns the token's validity, associated abilities, and the owner (User or Service).
 5.  **Context Injection**: The middleware injects the `abilities`, `token_user_id`, and `token_service_id` into the request attributes.
-6.  **Authorization**: The `ability` middleware (if used) checks if the injected abilities match the route requirements.
+6.  **Authorization**: The `sentinel.ability` middleware (if used) checks if the injected abilities match the route requirements.

 ## Usage

 ### 1. Protecting Routes

 Apply the middleware to your API routes.
-You typically need `remote.token` to validate the user, and optionally `ability` to enforce permissions.
+You typically need `remote.token` to validate the user, and optionally `sentinel.ability` to enforce permissions.

 ```php
 use Illuminate\Support\Facades\Route;